-You may get a very clear indicator of a website visitor’s intent by noting the exact information they chose to consume when they access your content.
+You can get a clear indicator of a website visitor’s intent by noting the exact information they choose to consume when they access your content.
 If they go to a specific section of your website, it’s because they’re interested in the subject.

-Associating their intent with their content selection, and thus with a stage of the buyer journey, will help you predict what prospects will want to see next.
+Associating their intent with their content selection, and determining the stage of the buyers journey they are on will help you predict what prospects they will want to see next.

 To get the most out of this content-focused strategy, you should not only time your messages based on buyer intent, but also personalize the content to the customer’s stage in the purchasing process.

-A consumer has higher learner intent than buyer intent during the discovery stage of the process—they want to learn more about your product or service.
+A consumer has higher learner intent than buyer intent during the discovery stage—they want to learn more about your product or service.
 That’s when your how-to articles and informative blog posts will come in handy.
 Because buyer intent is minimal at this phase, your material should be focused on the customer’s problem and demonstrate that you can solve it.

 The middle phase entails a head-to-head comparison with your competitors, so now is the time to inform prospects on the specific advantages of your product or service.
 Videos, product photos, infographics, slide presentations, reviews, and testimonials are the ideal ways to provide this type of information for maximum effect.

 Make it simple for the buyer to buy when they’re ready.
-Landing pages and product pages are examples of material on your site that is targeted at consumers at this stage of the buying process.
-They should all provide a simple way to completing the buying process.
+Landing and product pages are examples of material on your site that target consumers at this stage, and should provide a simple way to complete the buying process.